 Information about The ConocoPhillips Science Experience and copies of brochures containing an application form, are sent to all secondary schools and public libraries in Australia in May..
 However, if a brochure is not available at your school, send your details through the 'contact us' page and a brochure will be sent.
 Alternatively, contact our office either by telephone, post or email for a copy. (contact details are on About the Program - The Organisers page of this website.)

 6. What is the quickest way to lodge an application and be accepted?

 Places are allocated as completed applications, with payment, are received at The Science Experience office at Monbulk, Victoria.
-Arrange for your application to be received as soon as possible - either direct online, by fax or by post.
+Arrange for your application to be received as soon as possible - either direct online or by post.
 Please note that an application through a Rotary club usually takes a little longer to be lodged.

 7. I will need accommodation to attend - can you help?